-In the early 1960s, the newspaper moved into its current quarters at 702 Main St. and began printing the newspaper using offset printing technology.
+In the early 1960s, the newspaper moved to 702 Main St. and began printing the newspaper using offset printing technology.

 In the late 1980s, the Sun-Commercial acquired Macintosh computers and became a pioneer in the nation in terms of producing a newspaper on a computer screen, a process known as "full pagination."

 It took Elihu Stout some 36 hours to set type for his four-page weekly newspaper, then his apprentices took some 20 hours to print 400 copies.

 Today, the Sun-Commercial, which is printed in Owensboro, Kentucky at The Messenger-Inquirer, a sister paper, typesets a full page at a time electronically.

 Editor's note: The above information comes from various sources, including Dr. Hubbard M. Smith's "Historical Sketches of Old Vincennes," published in 1902; Henry M. Cauthron's "History of Vincennes," published in 1901; and Hodge's "Vincennes in Picture and Story," published in 1900, plus a master's thesis on Elihu Stout by Fred Walker, who formerly headed the journalism program at Vincennes University.